sigriston/sigriston.com/_posts/2016-11-24-the-airplane-seating-problem.md

 $$P_{4|2} = P_3 = \frac{1}{2}$$

-And in case he seats in passenger 3's seat, then we can reassign passenger 3 to passenger 1's seat and treat it like a 2-seat problem:
+And in case he sits in passenger 3's seat, then we can reassign passenger 3 to passenger 1's seat and treat it like a 2-seat problem:

 $$P_{4|3} = P_2 = \frac{1}{2}$$